 A lassi is an after-meal digestive probiotic drink common in Ayurveda.
-It consists mainly of plain yogurt, water and spices, making it a powerful and delicious after dinner digestive boost.
-This particular lassi recipe includes turmeric among other spices, making it a great tonic for the skin, liver and blood as well.
+It consists mainly of plain yogurt, water, and spices, making it a powerful and delicious after dinner digestive boost.
+This particular lassi recipe includes turmeric among other spices, making it a great tonic for the skin, liver, and blood.
 In fact, when turmeric is taken in this manner (with yogurt), it is an excellent blood strengthener and cleanser, and is considered a great remedy for those with anemia.

 A lassi can be made to be savory or sweet , although I tend to appreciate the latter.
 Therefore I enjoy adding a touch of honey to my lassi recipes to balance the bitterness of the spices and the sourness of the yogurt.
-Honey is also highly medicinal when used in moderation, as it acts as a catalyst to the herbs and is also considered to possess a “scraping” property meaning it scrapes toxins, excessive fat and cholesterol from the system.
-Not to mention it is great for allergies when local, contains invaluable enzymes when raw, and is antibacterial by nature.
+Honey is also highly medicinal when used in moderation as it acts as a catalyst to the herbs.
+Honey is considered to possess a “scraping” property meaning it scrapes toxins, excessive fat, and cholesterol from the system.
+Not to mention it is great for allergies when local, contains invaluable enzymes when raw, and is antibacterial in all forms.
 If that isn’t enough, having a slightly sweet lassi after meals, will help to conquer the typical post-meal sweet craving in a healthy, guilt-free way!

 Many people have heard of the “mango lassi”, and if you have ever tried it, it is truly delicious.
-However, this is NOT an Ayurvedic drink as it contains one of the biggest improper food combinations: fruit and dairy.
+However, this is NOT an Ayurvedic drink as it contains one of the main improper food combinations: fruit and dairy.
 In fact, fruit should not be eaten with any other food types and should never be eaten after a meal (read more on food combining here).
-Therefore, I have to place a warning out there to avoid the mango lassi; as instead of being a digestive aid, it will sadly lead to fermentation in the gut, toxic accumulation and a reduced digestive fire.
+Therefore, I highly suggest avoiding the mango lassi, as instead of being a digestive aid, it will wreak havoc on the digestive fire.